chadsteele/Vocabulary/README.md

 Pull requests welcome!
 Please add unit tests to tests.js for any new functions.

 ## To do's
-* I'd love some help creating demos on actual websites.
-If you've used this tool on your site and want me to list it here, please reach out.
+* I'd love to link to your website.
+If you've used this tool on your site or in your project and want me to list it here, please reach out.
 * Create a wordpress plugin
 * Create a chrome plugin so that savvy users can share their vocabulary with sites that can leverage it.
 * Imagine a personal pagerank that can extend search results (plugin).
 I'm thinking a recent and universal vocabulary and perhaps custom vocabularies based on collections of websites, perhaps in bookmarks, etc.